Need for Capital Structure Analysis

 Modigliani Miller Proposition

-While this theory has been replaced by several modern theories, the study of capital structure analysis cannot be complete without understanding the MM approach.
-It explains the fundamental relationship between the capital structure and cost of equity introducing the impact of taxes and financial distress.
+While several modern theories have replaced this theory, the study of capital structure analysis cannot be complete without understanding the MM approach.
+It explains the fundamental relationship between the capital structure and the cost of equity, introducing the impact of taxes and financial distress.

 |MM Proposition I (No Taxes)